 Specializations: Music Therapy, Melodies & ABC’s, Piano

-She is certified music therapy in both Canada (MTA) and the United States (MT-BC).
-She has a Masters of Music (MM) (Western Michigan University, 2009), with an emphasis in Music Therapy, and also holds undergraduate degrees in Music Education and Special Education (University of Mary, 2003).
+Michelle is certified music therapy in both Canada (MTA) and the United States (MT-BC).
+She holds a Masters of Music (MM) (Western Michigan University, 2009), with an emphasis in Music Therapy, and also holds undergraduate degrees in Music Education and Special Education (University of Mary, 2003).

 Since becoming a music therapist in 2007, Michelle has had the privileged of working at BC Children’s Hospital, Victoria Conservatory of Music and starting Prelude Music.
-In 2016, Michelle became an instructor of music therapy at Canadian Mennonite University, where she gets to share her passion for the field with up and coming therapists.
+In 2016, Michelle became a part-time Professor of Music Therapy at Canadian Mennonite University, where she gets to share her passion for the field with up and coming therapists.

-Some of Michelle’s achievements are creating Melodies & ABCs an inclusive parent/child program for children between 6 months – 6 years (separated by age), 2012 judge for the Juno’s in the category of Best Children’s Album and in 2014 the winner of the Women Entrepreneur of the Year Award for Emerging Business and being a guest speaker throughout North America.
+Some of Michelle’s achievements are: creating Melodies & ABCs curriculum, 2012 judge for the Juno’s in the category of Best Children’s Album, 2014 the winner of the Women Entrepreneur of the Year Award for Emerging Business and being a guest speaker throughout North America.

 Queveen Arcedo, BMus